dropbox/pygerduty/README.rst

 Pygerduty
 =========

-Python Library for PagerDuty's v1 REST API.
+Python Library for PagerDuty's REST API and Events API.
+This library was originally written to support v1 and is currently being updated to be compatible with v2 of the API.
+See "Migrating from v1 to v2" for more details.

 This library is currently evolving and backwards compatibility cannot always be guaranteed at this time.